nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `t\TAG` specifies a tag to filter by.
 You can provide multiple tags.
 * Filter is not case-sensitive.
 * If both `n\NAME` and `t\TAG` are provided, the command will display contacts matching both the name and tags.
-* If no parameters are provided, an unfiltered list of contacts will be displayed.
+* Filter only temporarily modifies the list of contacts displayed, so if you use `filter` and then `edit`, your original unfiltered list of contacts will be displayed after.

 Examples:
 * `filter n\John` filters and displays all contacts whose names contain "John".